Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Settings

-We use GitLab metadata to build summaries and task context.
-We do not store your repository source code in One Horizon.
+GitLab controls which groups and projects your account can access.
+We use GitLab metadata to build summaries and work context.
+We do not store your repository source code.

 Frequently asked questions